sharvischavan-max/tic-tac-toe-game/README.md

-# tic-tac-toe-game
-An interactive Tic Tac Toe web application featuring a modern UI, smart AI opponent, animations, sound effects, and score tracking.
+# 🎮 Tic Tac Toe Game

+This is a Tic Tac Toe game made using HTML, CSS and JavaScript.

+## ✨ Features
+- Play with friend
+- Play vs computer
+- Score tracking
+- Reset button

+## 🚀 How to run
+Open index.html in browser

+## 👩‍💻 Author
+Sharvi Chavan